-his experience.
+Nicholas Phinney graduated from Roger Williams University Law School in 2007 and the Laffey Matrix establishes that \$510.00 is the prevailing market rate for an attorney with his experience.
 April Donahower graduated from Temple University Law School in 2013 and the Laffey Matrix establishes that \$372.00 is the prevailing market rate for an attorney with her experience.
+Amy Odom graduated from University of Florida Law School in 2006 and the Laffey Matrix establishes that \$510.00 is the prevailing market rate for an attorney with her experience.
 Barbara Cook graduated from University of Michigan Law School in 1977 and the Laffey Matrix establishes that \$637.00 is the prevailing market rate for an attorney with her experience.
 Zachary Stolz graduated from the University of Kansas School of Law in 2005 and the Laffey Matrix establishes that \$510.00 is the prevailing market rate for an attorney with his experience.

-Brittani Howell is a 2017 graduate of Syracuse University College of Law, and at the time some of her work was performed, she was admitted to practice as a non-attorney practitioner.
+Brittani Howell is a 2017 graduate of Syracuse University Law School, and at the time some of her work was performed, she was admitted to practice as a non-attorney practitioner.
 Ms. Howell has entered her appearance in multiple cases before the Court of Appeals for Veterans Claims.
 The Court has found that "[I]n formulating an EAJA award to a non-attorney practitioner, once a prevailing market rate is determined for the non-attorney practitioner based on a certain skill level, reputation, and geographic area, that prevailing market rate can be adjusted over time by application of the appropriate percentage increase of the change in the appropriate consumer price index."
 See Apodackis v.
 Nicholson, 19 Vet.
 App.
 91 (2005).
-Therefore, based on Ms. Howell's court experience, Appellant seeks attorney's fees at the rate of \$173.00 per hour for representation services before the Court for her time before she was admitted to practice law on September 6, 2019.
-On and after that admittance date, Ms. Howell's billing rate as an attorney is \$319.00.3
+Therefore, based on Ms. Howell's court experience, Appellant seeks attorney's fees at the rate of \$173.00 per hour for representation services before the Court for her time before she was admitted to practice law as an attorney on September 6, 2019.
+After that admittance date, Ms. Howell's billing rate as an attorney is \$353.00.